Particular/docs.particular.net/servicecontrol/transports.md

 * Specifying the connection string option `Authentication=Managed Identity`
   * The fully qualified namespace will be parsed from the `Endpoint=sb://my-namespace.servicebus.windows.net/` connection string option
   * In this mode a [`ManagedIdentityCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) will be used.
-  * Use the  `ClientId=some-client-id` connectionstring option to use a specific [user assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types)
+  * Set the  `ClientId=some-client-id` connectionstring option to use a specific [user assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types)

 #### SQL